copenlu/academic-kickstart/content/project/knowledge-bases/index.md

 +++

 Information extraction is concerned with extracting information about entities, phrases and relations between them from text to populate knowledge bases, such as extracting "employee-at" relations.
-Within this context, we have worked on automatic knowledge base completion, knowledge base cleansing and detecting scientific keyphrases in text.
+Within this context, we have worked on automatic knowledge base completion, knowledge base cleansing and detecting scientific keyphrases in text, as well as automatic completion of typological knowledge bases.

+We are currently involved in one longer-term project related to this, namely <a href="https://www.vr.se/english/calls-and-decisions/grant-decisions/decisions/2019-07-04-natural-and-engineering-sciences.html">a research project funded by the Swedish Research Council</a> coordinated by <a href="http://www.robos.org/">Robert Östling</a>.
+Its goals are to study structured multilinguality, i.e. the idea of using language representations and typological knowledge bases to guide which information to share between specific languages.